 Conversant in Mandarin, Mark also has a keen appreciation of Chinese business culture.
 In addition, Mark has substantial experience representing clients in Greater China in high-profile disputes.

 Mark was called to the Singapore Bar in 2002 and was admitted as a solicitor of the Supreme Court of England and Wales in 2009.
-He became a partner of the firm in 2009, and has been recognised for his craft by various leading journals:
+He became a partner of the firm in 2009.

 Dispute Resolution Practice – Commercial Litigation and Arbitration

 Mark has acted for clients in various domestic and cross-border commercial litigations and arbitrations.
-The cases which Mark has handled include banking disputes, shareholder/investment disputes, employment disputes as well as claims by and against his clients for breaches of fiduciary duties, fraud conspiracy and other corporate-related wrongdoings.
-He has also acted in domestic and international arbitrations with very substantive interests or amounts at stake.
-The cases he has handled includes the recent case of Winsta Holding Pte Ltd and another v Sim Poh Ping and others SGHC 239.
+Mark has handled include banking disputes, shareholder/investment disputes, employment disputes as well as claims by and against his clients for breaches of fiduciary duties, fraud conspiracy and other corporate-related wrongdoings.
+He has also acted in domestic and international arbitrations with very substantive interests and amounts at stake.

 Shareholders’ and Joint Venture Disputes

 Mark’s practice has successfully represented and advised many of his clients who are involved in highly acrimonious shareholders’ disputes with large amounts at stake.
 Many of these cases involve cross-border elements, involving complex issues of foreign law and the need to navigate local rules and regulations.